siavash1999/starter-hugo-academic/content/project/vibration/index.md

 ---

 # Objective
 A cantilever beam must be analyzed to extract natural frequencies of it and determine how it behaves if a mass was added to it.
-The analyze can be done in 2D and 3D definition of beam model, or with any element type available in abaqus suitable for modeling beams.
+The analyze can be done in 2D and 3D definition of beam model, or with any element type available in ABAQUS suitable for modeling beams.

 # Problem Definition
 There is a cantilever beam with rectangular profile of 3m width, 5cm height and 10m length (a very odd beam indeed!)
 This beam is made from stainless steel (ST37) with below properties: